 We advise you to have home contents insurance.
 This covers the costs if there's any damage to your personal items, carpets, furniture and other contents and decorations, including fire or flood damage.
-It also covers the costs for some items if they're stolen and any accidental damage to your home which may need repairing.
 We can let you know about an insurance scheme or you can find your own if you wish.